Dragosne/Portfolio/TA-Projects/TA-Unittest-project/readme.md

 ## Description

-This project contains automated test suites for the BebeTei website. </b>
+This project contains automated test suites for the BebeTei website. <\b>
 The tests are written using Python's unittest framework and are organized to cover different functionalities of the site, including new user and registered user authentication, and shopping cart functionality testing.

 ## Project Structure